 Delving further into the data surrounding sex toys, in addition to exploring Google search data for interest in sex toys and related terms around the world, we delved further into the 3rd most adventurous country, the USA, using Google Trends to find out which state has been the most interested in sex toys in the past year.
 Interestingly, the data reveals that it’s not necessarily the states with the largest population or the ones that would normally be classed as the most liberal that have come out top - West Virginia and Mississippi tie for top place, and Alaska follows closely behind, far outranking more traditionally open-minded states such as California (46) and New York (44):

 If you’re looking to spice up your sex life (and to help push the UK further up this list!), we’d recommend getting to know more about the sex toys and aids available out there, and our Lovehoney voucher codes are the best way to do this.
+Or alternatively you can checkout the latest Ann Summers voucher codes and compare range and prices between the 2 brands

 For sexual activity, we considered not only who is having the most sex (apparently that’s the Greeks!), but also how satisfied they are with that number of encounters and their daily sex lives.
 When these two stats are combined, Greece actually drops to 9th in the list (apparently even though they’re having lots of it, it could be better!), and Croatia pushes its way easily to the top, followed by the UK, where Brits are pretty smug about the frequency of sex and just how great it is.